 Until recently, the blood supply to the brain (cerebral blood flow or CBF) was thought to be involuntarily regulated by the body and relatively unaffected by changes in the blood pressure caused by exercise or exertion.
-The NMHU research team and others previously found that the foot’s impact during running (4-5 G-forces) caused significant impact-related retrograde (backward-flowing) waves through the arteries that sync with the heart rate and stride rate to dynamically regulate blood circulation to the brain.
+However, advanced imaging techniques such as MRI of the brain have allowed researchers to observe the effects of these changes on CBF, providing new insights into its regulation.

 “New data now strongly suggest that brain blood flow is very dynamic and depends directly on cyclic aortic pressures that interact with retrograde pressure pulses from foot impacts,” the researchers wrote.
 “There is a continuum of hemodynamic effects on human brain blood flow within pedaling, walking and running.
 Speculatively, these activities may optimize brain perfusion, function, and overall sense of wellbeing during exercise.”